wysaid/clion-cmake-formatter/docs/FORMATTING_TIPS.md

 4. Open a poorly formatted CMake file (e.g., `test-formatting-demo.cmake`)
 5. Format it
-6. Observe the "Formatted X lines" message
+6. Observe the "File formatted successfully" message

 ## Technical Notes

 - The feature works with both document formatting and range formatting
-- Line count is calculated before the actual text replacement happens
+- Change detection is done by comparing the original and formatted text directly
 - The status bar message does not block the formatting operation
 - Errors in displaying the notification do not affect the formatting result